polyaxon/polyaxon/site/docs/setup/platform/community-edition.md

 The community UI is an optional free tool that can be used to view information about your jobs and services, it's enabled by default for all deployments.

-If your main use of Polyaxon is to schedule jobs, use the packaging format, and interact with a the platform using the CLI/Client/APIs, you can disable the UI:
+If your main use of Polyaxon is to schedule jobs, use the packaging format, and interact with the platform using the CLI/Client/APIs, you can disable the UI:

 ```yaml